Skip to content

 • pH-Neutral Soap: Use a dedicated lens cleaner or a drop of mild, lotion-free dish soap.

-• Microfiber Only: Use a clean microfiber cloth; replace it every 3-6 months to avoid oil buildup.
+• Microfiber Only: Replace your cloth every 3-6 months to avoid oil buildup.

 FAQ

 Can I get performance lenses with a high prescription?
-Yes, advancements in high-index materials and digital lens surfacing allow for high-performance features in a wide range of prescriptions.
-Using materials like 1.67 or 1.74 high-index resins can keep the lenses thin and light even in wrap-around sports frames, though some peripheral distortion is a natural trade-off of high-wrap geometries.
+Yes.
+Using 1.67 or 1.74 high-index resins allows for thin lenses even in wrap-around frames, though some peripheral "fish-eye" effect is a natural trade-off of high-base curve geometries.

-What is the difference between blue light blocking and blue light filtering?
-"Blocking" often refers to lenses that stop nearly all blue light, which usually results in a heavy amber or orange tint.
-"Filtering" refers to modern clear lenses that target specific harmful wavelengths (415-455nm) while allowing other blue light through.
-For most office and daily use, filtering is preferred as it maintains better color balance and supports natural sleep-wake cycles.
+What is the difference between blue light blocking and filtering?
+"Blocking" usually implies a heavy amber tint that stops most blue light.
+"Filtering" refers to modern clear lenses that target specific harmful HEV wavelengths (415-455nm) while maintaining color balance.

 References